 Surprisingly, there are no standards for containing adequate electrolytes for these drinks, so a product can call itself an electrolyte drink without having any appreciable levels of electrolytes.

-Keep in mind, they are also meant for healthy people and not meant to be taken if you have kidney disease.
+Keep in mind, that they are also meant for healthy people and are not meant to be taken if you have kidney disease.

 This post contains affiliate links.
 Visit the disclosure page for more information.

 What qualifies as the best keto electrolyte powder?